Explore Nursing Programs, Careers, and State Licensure

 Today’s nurses are better educated and more specialized than ever before.
 Nurses—including LPN/LVNs, RNs, CNLs, executives, educators, and administrators—remain in high demand to address a national nursing shortage.
 Some advanced practice registered nurses (APRNs) perform many of the same tasks as physicians.
 As the Baby Boomer generation enters old age, a robust and modern nursing workforce is crucial for providing the nation with access to high-quality healthcare.

-Already, nurse practitioners (NPs) belong to the fastest-growing occupation in America, with the Bureau of Labor Statistics (BLS 2023) predicting 45 percent growth in new NP positions nationally between 2022 and 2032.
-These figures aren’t an anomaly but indicative of the nursing field as a whole: the need for other APRNs, such as certified nurse midwives (CNMs) and certified registered nurse anesthetists (CRNAs), is also set to grow by 38 percent between 2022 and 2032 (BLS 2023).
+Already, nurse practitioners (NPs) belong to the fastest-growing occupation in America, with the Bureau of Labor Statistics (BLS 2024) predicting 46 percent growth in new NP positions nationally between 2023 and 2033.
+These figures aren’t an anomaly but indicative of the nursing field as a whole: the need for other APRNs, such as certified nurse midwives (CNMs) and certified registered nurse anesthetists (CRNAs), is also set to grow by 7 and 10 percent, respectively, in the same decade (BLS 2024).

 NursingColleges.com is your comprehensive guide to the sophisticated, diverse, and rapidly evolving world of modern nursing.
 Whether you’re a new, aspiring, or veteran nurse, we’ve researched the issues that matter most—and we’re here to support you every step of the way through your nursing journey.